 Quassinoids are the major constituents and impart the characteristic bitter taste to this Malaysian ginseng root.
-The β-Carboline and Canthin-6-one alkaloids are nitrogen-containing components that give tongkat ali the insect-repellant properties (7).
+The β-Carboline and Canthin-6-one alkaloids are nitrogen-containing components that give tongkat ali its insect-repellent properties (7).

 What a unique phytochemical profile for a simple shrub!
 Aren’t we envious of those who’ve been using this holistic herb traditionally?

-I am sure, but you don’t have to envy them anymore!
-Because tongkat ali is available for the world to use.
-You can find various forms of this potent herb in the markets.
+You don’t have to envy them anymore!
+This is because tongkat ali is available for the world to use.
+You can find various forms of this potent herb in the marketplace.